Finite orbits in multivalued maps and Bernoulli convolutions: Singularities inside the overlap region

-The intersection of $56/127$ and $16/31$ gives $s"\approx .5566$ where $1/s"$ is a Perron number of degree 7, and \eqref{mn} with $m=7, n=5$ again gives the same bound for the growth rate and local dimension $\le .9841$ at $z"\approx .4684.$ Again, the orbit visits $D$ in another point and has further branches including the fixed points of $g_{10^31^20}$ and $g_{10^21010}.$ We have not been able to decide wether this gives rise to a larger growth rate.
+The curves corresponding to $56/127$ and $16/31$ intersect at $s"\approx .5566$ where $1/s"$ is a Perron number of degree 7, and \eqref{mn} with $m=7, n=5$ again gives the same bound for the growth rate and local dimension $\le .9841$ at $z"\approx .4684.$ Again, the orbit visits $D$ in another point and has further branches including the fixed points of $g_{10^31^20}$ and $g_{10^21010}.$ We have not been able to decide wether this gives rise to a larger growth rate.
 A numerical approximation shows quite a number of large peaks.
-Finally, the intersection of $56/127$ and $17/33$ gives another Perron parameter $s^*\approx .5595$ with a graph like Figure \ref{last1} and again the same growth bound, and still supercritical: $d\le .9928$ at $z^*\approx .4696.$ ..
+Finally, curves of $56/127$ and $17/33$ yield another Perron parameter $s^*\approx .5595$ with a graph like Figure \ref{last1} and again the same growth bound, and still supercritical: $d\le .9928$ at $z^*\approx .4696.$ ..
 Further Perron parameters are easy to find.
 Checking for supercritical growth and Pisot/non-Pisot can be left to computer.
 Some preliminary work was done, and many non-Pisot parameters found.
 Their number rapidly grows when we go with $t$ nearer to $\frac12 .$ We did not find larger network orbits for Perron parameters, however.

 {\it Example 4 } (Transient growth of an orbit) \\ Consider the Perron number $\beta\approx 1.7924$ with minimal polynomial $x^5-x^4-x^3-x^2+x-1.$ The complex conjugates have modulus around 1.11 and 0.68.
 No bounded density can exist by Feng and Wang \cite{FW} since $\frac12$ is the fixed point of $g_{100010}.$ Since the orbit of $\frac12$ does not contain other points of $D,$ equation \eqref{mn} gives the growth rate $\rho=\sqrt[6]{2}$ and the local dimension $d\approx .9898$ at $\frac12 .$ However, there are other local dimensions and a non-trivial multifractal spectrum which will not be proved here.
 At a resolution of 2.5 million bins, the approximation of $\nu$ has a value 1.7 at $\frac12$ and the maximum value 3.2 at $z\approx .46737.$ It turns out that